agracio/edge-js/README.md

 node app.js
 ```

 Edge.js also supports running published .NET Core applications on servers that do not have the .NET Core SDK and CLI installed, which is a common scenario in production environments.
-To do so, the `project.json` for your application should meet the following requirements:
+To do so, the `.csproj` for your application should meet the following requirements:

- 1. It should target the `netcoreapp1.0` framework moniker.
+ 1. It should target the `netcoreapp1.x`, `netcoreapp2.x`, `netstandard1.6` or `netstandard2.0` framework moniker.
  2. It should reference `Microsoft.NETCore.DotNetHost` and `Microsoft.NETCore.DotNetHostPolicy`.
 This is required so that the publish process can provide all the native libraries required to create a completely standalone version of your application.
- 3. `"emitEntryPoint": true` should be present under `buildOptions`.
-You can add an empty `Main()` implementation to your project to accomodate it; this method will not be called, but is just a requirement in order for `dotnet publish` to generate a completely standalone app.
+ 3. `<PreserveCompilationContext>true</PreserveCompilationContext>` and `<CopyLocalLockFileAssemblies>true</CopyLocalLockFileAssemblies>` should be present under `<PropertyGroup>`.
+You can add an empty `Main()` implementation to your project to accommodate it; this method will not be called, but is just a requirement in order for `dotnet publish` to generate a completely standalone app.

 On your development machine, you would run `dotnet publish -r [target runtime for your production server]` (i.e. `dotnet publish -r ubuntu.14.04-x64`) to aggregate the package assemblies and native libraries necessary to run your application.
 You can copy the contents of the publish directory up to your SDK- and CLI-less server and use them directly in Edge.js by setting the  `EDGE_APP_ROOT` environment variable to the directory on the server that you copied the published application to.